 Obtaining a utility patent in member states of the EU is based on a first-to-file system; the first person or entity to register the patent becomes the title holder.
 Likewise, most trademark and design rights—similar to a design patent— are based on a first-to-file registration system.
 Therefore, you should consider how to obtain patent, design, or trademark protection before introducing your products or services in the Italian market.
 Better yet, you should consider having an IP strategy for the whole world before entering foreign markets, to ensure that you do not lose the possibility to obtain IP protection outside the United States.

 It is always advisable to conduct due diligence on potential partners.
 A good partner is an important ally in protecting IP rights.
 Consider carefully whether to permit your partner to register IP rights on your behalf.
 Doing so may create a risk that your partner will list itself as the IP owner and fail to transfer the rights should the partnership end.
 Keep an eye on your cost structure and reduce the margins and the incentive of would-be bad-faith actors.
-Projects and sales in the EU require constant attention.
-Work with legal counsel familiar with EU law to create a solid contract that includes non-compete clauses and confidentiality/non-disclosure provisions.
+Projects and sales in Italy require constant attention.
+Work with legal counsel familiar with Italian law to create a solid contract that includes non-compete clauses and confidentiality/non-disclosure provisions.

 For information about patent, trademark, or copyright issues, including enforcement issues in the United States and other countries, contact the “STOP!
 Hotline” at (866) 999-HALT or visit the Stop Fakes website maintained by the U.S. Patent and Trademark Office.